pathsec/pathsec.github.io/_posts/2026-03-29-malicious-chatbot-xss.md

 As if AI wasn't already a headache for governance, I thought I'd add one more fun thing into the mix.
 AI chatbots have become prevalent across many, many websites.
 They tend to be implicitly trusted by users to point them in the right direction and assist.
 You may or may not have one on your website, but what if an attacker could place one there without your permission?

-## The Scenario

-Consider a target site that is vulnerable to XSS.
-In this scenario, we could place our own chatbot on the site by loading a widget from our own server that interacts with an LLM controlled by us.

 ## Why Chatbots

 XSS alone is already a lot to work with for an adversary.
 But a chatbot specifically gives you a few extra things worth considering: